aws-observability/amazon-managed-grafana-migrator/README.md

 # Amazon Managed Grafana Migrator

-Amazon Managed Grafana Migrator is a migration utility to help migrate Grafana's content (data sources, dashboards, folders and alert rules) to Amazon Managed Grafana.
+Amazon Managed Grafana Migrator is a CLI migration utility to migrate Grafana content (data sources, dashboards, folders and alert rules) to Amazon Managed Grafana.
+It supports the following migration scenarios:

-- Migrating from and to Amazon Managed Grafana Workspace (copy workspace contents)
+- Migrating from and to Amazon Managed Grafana Workspace (eg. Moving to v9.4)
 - Migrating from a Grafana server to an Amazon Managed Grafana Workspace

 :warning: Alerting rules migration are only supported in Amazon Managed Grafana